PolskaTag/ImageViewerApp/README.md

 We are going to be refactoring what we previously did with the Spinner.
 We'll be replacing our **Spinner** with a **GridView**.
 We'll also put a label on the top of the selection window to guide our user with some directions.
 See the requirements below to see the full specifications.

+**FRENCH UPDATE**
+Our gridview is look somewhat good - lets get some more diversity in the house!
+For this assignment we want to add French Translations.
+When a user's device is configured to French Local, the app should display French and ONLY French.
+To do this, we need to move all hardcoded string values over to our string resources.
+Once moved, we can begin to refactor our activities to look for those strings inside our resources.

 ## The Requirements:

+### Prereqs
-1. Create a GridView.
+1. [x] Create a GridView.
     - When selecting an item, launches second activity
     - Should have background image for each galaxy
     - Should center text over child view
-2. Create a Secondary display activity
+2. [x] Create a Secondary display activity
     - Displays image + description from primary activity
-3. Create an icon to app
+3. [x] Create an icon to app
     - Should generate signed APK for distribution - app.release.1.0.1

+### The New Stuff
+1. [x] Move hardcoded strings to strings resources
+    - This include string arrays.
+Each item in the string array should be a string resource value.
+3. [x] Refactor activities and adapter to reflect changes
+4. [x] Added language translation to existing string resources

 ## Notes:
 Making an app distributable requires a certificate.
 There are detailed notes in the assignment on canvas that outline how to acquire a certificate